OpenPGP/openpgp.org/_software/01-23-flowcrypt.md

 * Send encrypted emails to both FlowCrypt and other OpenPGP-compatible software as well as receive from both Flowcrypt and other OpenPGP-compatible software users.
 * Send encrypted attachments up to **25MB**, with previewing functionality for a bunch of types, such as PNG, JPG, GIF, PDF, and other popular file formats.
-* Use FlowCrypt's own Attester [public key server](https://flowcrypt.com/docs/technical/attester.html).
-You can learn about the advantages of this solution in the [Attester Overview](http://flowcrypt.com/docs/technical/attester.html) guide.
+* Use FlowCrypt's own Attester [public key server](https://flowcrypt.com/docs/consumer-and-small-business/attester/overview.html).
+You can learn about the advantages of this solution in the [Attester Overview](http://flowcrypt.com/docs/consumer-and-small-business/attester/overview.html#enterprises) guide.
 * Share public keys via FlowCrypt Attester.
 [Demo for flowcrypt.docs@gmail.com](https://flowcrypt.com/pub/flowcrypt.docs@gmail.com).
 * Generate private keys using the **ECC** and **RSA** (up to 4096-bit) algorithms.
 * Sign encrypted emails to let your recipients verify that the message is from you and that the content hasn't been modified.
 Sign-only key support is available for the browser extension.
 * Compose password-protected emails to send encrypted emails to the recipient who doesn't have any OpenPGP software.
-* Use the [Encrypted Contact Page](https://flowcrypt.com/docs/guide/send-and-receive/encrypted-contact-page.html) to send OpenPGP encrypted emails without installing any OpenPGP software.
+* Use the [Encrypted Contact Page](https://flowcrypt.com/docs/getting-started/send-and-receive/encrypted-contact-page.html) to send OpenPGP-encrypted emails without installing any OpenPGP software.

 ## Key Facts